-Anushay Hossain is a Bangladeshi blogger & journalist based in Washington, DC.
+Anushay Hossain is a Bangladeshi journalist, writer & editor based in Washington, DC.
 She launched Anushay’s Point in 2009, and her work is regularly featured in Forbes Woman, Huffington Post, The Shriver Report, and The Daily Beast.
 She is also the online editor for ClickIttefaq.com, the English-web version of Bangladesh’s oldest national newspaper, the iconic Daily Ittefaq.

-She frequently travels to leading colleges and universities across the country giving talks on global women’s rights movements.
-Anushay has spoken at Georgetown University, American University, George Washington University, New York University (NYU), Duke, Yale Law School, & the University of Michigan.
+Anushay frequently travels to leading colleges and universities across the country giving talks on global women’s rights movements.
+She has spoken at Georgetown University, American University, George Washington University, New York University (NYU), Duke, Yale Law School, & the University of Michigan.

 A fervent lover of cultures, Anushay spent a year in Italy studying Italian and is fluent in six languages.
 She is married and lives in Washington, DC with her Iranian-American husband and their daughter.